vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 just didn't have that level of overarching excitement, even though I did feel more local sense of excitement.

-For the period 2024-08-12 onward, when the nature of the pain turned more to something of the cramping flavor, I noticed something I had noticed in my last round of abdominal pain (starting 2024-04-25) -- getting excited about something very quickly would increase my
+For the period of a few weeks 2024-08-12, when the nature of the pain turned more to something of the cramping flavor, I noticed something I had noticed in my last round of abdominal pain (starting 2024-04-25) -- getting excited about something very quickly would increase my